December 4, 2012

 The European Union lies at the very heart of the global horsemeat trade.

-In order to satisfy the demand, additional hundreds of thousands of kilos of horsemeat is imported into the EU annually from abattoirs in other countries, such as Canada and Mexico.
+In order to satisfy the demand, additional hundreds of thousands of kilos of horsemeat is imported into the EU annually from abattoirs in other countries, such as Argentina, Mexico and Canada.

 Horse slaughter is not only inhumane, but can also be a health concern due to the possible presence of veterinary drug residues.